-Andrew, a Plymouth University graduate and visiting academic, pitched an innovative fish traceability scheme to a hungry panel of experts, netting around £10,000 in cash and business support to bring his idea to life.
+Andrew, a University of Plymouth graduate and visiting academic, pitched an innovative fish traceability scheme to a hungry panel of experts, netting around £10,000 in cash and business support to bring his idea to life.

 Tectona, formerly known as the Business Ideas Challenge, provides expertise to help develop innovative business ideas and support to make them happen.